FrankHassanabad/ResumeBuilder/README.md

 cd distribution/target/ResumeBuilder-1.0.1/ResumeBuilder-1.0.1
 ```

-From within the above directory you can run LinkedInDownloader to download your profile XML information into the
+From within the above distribution directory you can run LinkedInDownloader to download your profile XML
-diretory of data/linkedInResumes.
+information into the diretory of data/linkedInResumes.
 However first, you have to request a set of
 [LinkedIn API keys] (https://www.linkedin.com/secure/developer) from you account.

 ```